maximilianperl/maximilianperl.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in economics at the Research Training Group Regional Disparities and Economic Policy and the University of Duisburg-Essen.
+I am a PhD student in economics at the University of Duisburg-Essen and at the Research Training Group Regional Disparities & Economic Policy.

 My primary research interests are in labor and urban economics.
 In my current work I study the heterogeneity in wage growth across local labor markets.
 I have also worked on the political consequences of the Spanish Flu.